Mastercard-Gateway/simplify-magento-module/README.md

 ### Magento 2.1
 The module requires Magento 2.1 or newer.
 It supports both Community Edition and Enterprise Edition.

+### Magento 2.1
+Customer account at Magento Marketplace website at [https://marketplace.magento.com](https://marketplace.magento.com) and access keys.
+Once you register and log in, navigate to *My Access Keys* and create a new pair of access keys on Magento 2 tab.
+Note both the public and the private key, you will need them later during installation of the module.

 ### Composer
 To download and install the components you need Composer, a PHP package manager.
 If it's not yet there on your Magento 2 server, install it first.
 Please follow the instructions specific for your operating system: [https://getcomposer.org/doc/00-intro.md](https://getcomposer.org/doc/00-intro.md)